Connecting Midi Controller To Ipad Garageband

 Korg MicroKey is a recently released Bluetooth MIDI keyboard controller.

 Use the track controls in GarageBand for iPad.
 Each Touch Instrument has a set of track controls that lets you adjust its volume level, pan (stereo) position, and effect levels.
 You can also solo the instrument to hear it by itself, quantize or transpose the recordings on.
 Nov 30, 2016 Covered in this GarageBand for iPhone quick tip: - Adjusting volunme - Using mute and solo to adjust playback - Use panning.
 Use the track controls in GarageBand for iPad.
 Each Touch Instrument has a set of track controls that lets you adjust its volume level, pan (stereo) position and effect levels.
 You can also solo the instrument to hear it by itself, quantise or transpose the recordings on.
-How to mute a track in garageband ipad 7 Use the track headers in GarageBand for iPad.
+Use the track headers in GarageBand for iPad.
 Each Touch Instrument has a track that holds the recordings (called regions) you make with that instrument.In Tracks view, each track has an icon, a name, and controls that let you adjust its volume, and silence (mute) or solo the track.

 1 - Powering On